42milez/go-oidc-expt/docs/UML/Sequences/Authorization Code Flow/README.md

-Here is a sequence of Authorization Code flow:
+Here is the sequence of Authorization Code flow:

 ```mermaid
 sequenceDiagram